sagemathinc/cowasm/README.md

 make
 ```

 That's it, usually.
-For the python\-wasm package you have to type `npm install` first.
-You do not have to run build at the top level and you can start with building any specific package \-\- it will automatically cause any required dependencies to get built.
+You do not have to run build at the top level and you can start with building any specific package \-\- it will automatically cause any required dependencies to get installed or built.

 You can also force building of every single package and running its test suite if you want: